ruohoruotsi/LSTM-Music-Genre-Classification/README.md

  * Implementations in PyTorch, Keras & Darknet.

 ### Test trained LSTM model
- In ```./weights/``` you can find trained model weights and model architecture.
+ In the `./weights/` you can find trained model weights and model architecture.

- To test model on your custom file, run
+ To test the model on your custom audio file, run

      python3 predict_example.py path/to/custom/file.mp3
- or to test model on our custom files, run
+ or to test the model on our custom files, run

      python3 predict_example.py audios/classical_music.mp3

 ### Audio features extracted